What is our background?

 During Mr Jones’s final years with the Division he was responsible for almost all advocacy work before the Liquor Appeals Tribunal, preparing and arguing the case in support of the decisions of the Chief Executive.
 Many of these matters were decided on grounds which specifically included questions of health and social impact, and the potential impact of a particular application on the amenity, quiet and good order of the community.
 The preparation and presentation of these matters included consultation with affected residents including the preparation of statements of evidence, liaison with Police, elected representatives, local authorities and health and welfare organisations, and so on.

-In late 1997 Mr Jones established his current liquor and hospitality consultancy practice, Liquor & Gaming Specialists, which now includes some 6 professional staff.
+In late 1997 Mr Jones established Liquor & Gaming Specialists, which now includes some six professional staff.
 The relevant professional services provided by Mr Jones specifically include preparing applications for new licences and extended hours approvals, advice regarding premises design and construction, particularly with respect to ameliorating noise and patron behaviour impacts, applications for gaming machine authorities, preparation of community impact statements, development of house policies and managing smoking and smoking-related compliance.

 Mr Jones has researched and assessed the likely impact of specific liquor and gaming approvals on the community in a relevant locality, and has developed strategies in cases which feature some indicators of adverse amenity impact and/or social disadvantage.